JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 state, but the graphics you've already drawn are unchanged.

-Many of the drawing functions have an *action* argument, supplied either as a symbol argument (eg `:fill`) or as a keyword argument (eg `action=:fill`).
+Many of the drawing functions have an *action* argument, supplied as a keyword argument (eg `action=:fill`).
 This action determines what happens to the current path.
 It can be `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, or `:path`.
 The default is usually `:path`, ie. add the graphics to the current path.